Nascity/Satellite-Images-to-GIF/README.md

 - Add a feature to change gif speed.

-- Program is not functioning when optional arguments are not passed.
+- ~~Program is not functioning when optional arguments are not passed.~~ FIXED

 ## Usage